miekg/skydns2/README.md

 * Host - The name of your service, e.g., `service5.mydomain.com`,  and IP address (either v4 or v6)
 * Port - the port where the service can be reached.
 * Priority - the priority of the service.
+* TTL - the time-to-live of the service, overriding the default TTL.
+If the etcd key also has a TTL, the minimum of this value and the etcd TTL is used.

 Adding the service can thus be done with: